Traditional foods in Italy to whet your appetite on your ultimate Italy vacation

 I have traveled to Italy numerous times.
 Far more than it’s written on this blog.
 But, here you can find my Tuscany road trip (in my opinion, the road trip everyone should take once in the lifetime!) or you can read about famous Venice Carnival masks and the world-renowned Venetian Carnival in Italy.

 Ok, I admit, it’s easy for me to go to Italy.

 After all, I am from Croatia and Italy is just across the Adriatic Sea.

-It is easy for me to talk about traditional Italian cuisine.
+It is easy for me to talk about traditional Italian cuisine and food from Italy.
 Traditional cuisine of the Croatian coast is heavily influenced by Italian cuisine.
 Many of the dishes I have listed here are traditionally eaten in the coastal part of Croatia, called Dalmatia, too.
 The best gnocchi I have eaten ever in my life were the gnocchi made by my late grandmother in Croatia.
 Luckily I keep her gnocchi recipe!

 However, if you are traveling to Italy and you are interested in traditional Italian cuisine and Italian food culture, here ‘s the ultimate Italian foods list covering traditional Italian food, classic Italian food, authentic Italian food, the most famous Italian food, popular Italian food … In short, the following Italian food list summarizes the best Italian foods you should sample on your next trip to Italy.